The elliptic maximal function: Introduction

 \subsubsection{Key observation}

+Now we briefly explain the key geometric properties which allow us to obtain the sharp local smoothing estimates.
 The main ingredients for the proof of the estimates \eqref{2para-s} and \eqref{3para-s} are decoupling inequalities for the operators $\mathcal{U}^0_\pm$ and $\mathcal{U}^\theta_\pm$ (see, for example, Lemma \ref{2paracase} and \ref{0->4} below).
 Those inequalities are built on our striking observation that the immersions